Show All Answers

 For more information, please read Chapter 145 of the Town Code.

-PROGRAM HIGHLIGHTS:The maximum loan is $50,000 (without lead), or $65,000 (including lead) to correct substandard housing code violations.
+PROGRAM HIGHLIGHTS:The first sentence should read: The maximum loan is $30,000 to correct substandard housing code violations.
 Payment of the loan is deferred until the property is sold, the title is transferred or the home is refinanced for cash out.
 Monthly payments are not required.
 The loan is secured by a mortgage placed against the property.

 Counseling is provided at the following locations: